center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Resources/setup/README.md

 ## Terraform

 Terraform is used to initialize the AWS infrastructure.

 <img src="../images/AwsDiagram.png" alt="OceanLotus AWS Diagram" style="zoom: 50%;" />

+**NOTE**: You may be prompted to accept the Terms and subscribe for the Kali image in the Marketplace.
+If prompted, follow the URL provided in the terminal and click the Subscribe button.
+Once the process completes, re-run the Terraform plan and apply commands below.

 1. Create a Terraform settings file from the included template.
    1. `cp -a oceanlotus.auto.tfvars.example oceanlotus.auto.tfvars`